 A DWI in Texas, First Offense: What You Need to Know

-Experiencing a DWI in Texas first offense is downright scary.
+Experiencing a first DWI offense in Texas is downright scary.
 Yet, it all too often starts out like any other night.
 Your coworker invites you out for a drink after work.
-One drink turns into two drinks and two drinks quickly turns into five.
+One drink turns into two drinks and two drinks quickly turn into five.